akashkr-971/Disaster-Management/README.md

 - **User Authentication**: Secure login and access control.
 - **Incident Reporting**: Allows users to report disasters and seek help.
 - **Real-Time Updates**: Keeps users informed with latest news and alerts.
-- **Community Support**: Connects affected individuals with volunteers.'
+- **Community Support**: Connects affected individuals with volunteers.
 - **Report Missing person**: Have the ability to report missing person by uploading images